mrfdev/1MB/Resources/mcMMO/Excavation.md

 ## Excavation Ability Lower

 ```
-&7You lower your shovel.
+You lower your shovel.
 ```

 ## Excavation Ability Ready

 ```
-&3You &6ready&3 your Shovel.
+You ready your Shovel.
 ```

 ## Excavation SubSkill GigaDrillBreaker Name